 Laxatives are substances that affect your digestive system.
 They loosen stool and stimulate bowel movements, so they’re helpful for constipation relief, but you shouldn’t necessarily take them all the time.
 Here’s everything you need to know about laxatives including when they can help and when you shouldn’t take them.

 Don’t take laxatives daily

-“Chronic laxative use can eventually cause the colon to become atonic—’worn out,’ if you will—and over time lead to paradoxically worsening constipation,” says Neilanjan Nandi, MD, a gastroenterologist and assistant professor of medicine and director of the Inflammatory Bowel Disease Center at Drexel University College of Medicine, in Philadelphia, PA.
+“Chronic laxative use can eventually cause the colon to become atonic—’worn out,’ if you will—and over time lead to paradoxically worsening constipation,” says Neilanjan Nandi, MD, a gastroenterologist and assistant professor of medicine and director of the Inflammatory Bowel Disease Center at Drexel University College of Medicine, in Philadelphia.
 “This can lead to increasing use of laxatives that may eventually not work.
 If you find yourself having to chronically use laxatives for a bowel movement, you should consult with your doctor to find out why.”
-Discover 12 causes of constipation.
+(Here are 12 possible causes of constipation.)

 “One of the most common side effects of narcotic pain medications is constipation,” Dr. Nandi says.
 “Narcotic pain medications may be temporarily prescribed after surgery.
 Intra-abdominal surgeries (for example, appendectomy, cholecystectomy or gallbladder removal, hernia repair) or any intervention where there is manipulation of the bowels can commonly lead to a temporary ‘paralyzed bowel’ also known as an ileus.
 I recommend patients begin on a bowel regimen two to three days prior to receiving pain meds to prevent significant constipation.”
-See 50 secrets your surgeon won’t tell you.
+Consult your surgeon to see if you might need a laxative for surgery-related pain medication.
+(See 50 secrets your surgeon won’t tell you.)